Tingvatn

-Tingvatn is the administrative centre of Hægebostad municipality in Agder county, Norway.
+Tingvatn is the administrative centre of Hægebostad Municipality in Agder county, Norway.
 The village is located along the river Lygna, just south of the lake Lygne.
-The village of Eiken lies about 10 km to the north and Snartemo lies about 7 km to the south.
+The village of Eiken lies about 10 km to the north, the village of Skeie lies about 7 km to the north, and the village of Snartemo lies about 7 km to the south.
 The small village of Tingvatn has about 100 residents in it including the southern area which is also known as Birkeland.